medialab/minall/README.md

 - `youtube_favorite` : number of favorite reactions the URL has received on YouTube
 - `youtube_subscribe` : if the URL is of a YouTube channel, the channel's number of subscribers
 - `create_video`: if the URL is of a YouTube channel, the number of videos the channel has created

-A feature of `minall` is that it creates an in-memory SQL database during the enrichment process and updates any metadata provided at input.
-For example, if you have already used `minall` on a set of URLs and have collected metadata, you can update those metrics by inputting the enriched CSV file.
-This is useful because many metadata fields rely on Buzzsumo's aggregated database, whose API occasionally does not return good responses.